-It's time to prepare for the coming year by searching seed catalogues, planning the planting and picking the plants.
+It’s time to do your January garden chores and prepare for the coming year by searching seed catalogues, planning the planting and picking the plants.

 Wassailing was an annual custom in Britain where fruit orchards were common right up to the early 20th century.
 It entails celebrating good heath to the fruit trees and an encouragement to fruit well, usually taking place early on in the New Year on the 17th of January (old twelfth night).
 You go out and toast the trees and throw your toast over the trunk of the largest tree.
 Dancing around them and generally making merry is equally as effective.

 Wassail the trees, that they may beare,Robert Herrick 1591 – 1674